openstack/openstack-manuals/doc/contributor-guide/source/doc-tools/scripts.rst

 beneficial to consolidate these into the ``openstack-doc-tools`` repository.

 www-generator.py
-  Generate static, template-based html files for http://docs.openstack.org/.
+  Generates static, template-based HTML files for http://docs.openstack.org/.

 sync-projects.sh
-  Synchronizes the **Glossary**, common files, and some translations across multiple repos, including ``api-site`` and ``security-doc``.
+  Synchronizes the **Glossary**, common files, and some translations across multiple repositories, including ``api-site`` and ``security-doc``.

 publishdocs.sh
   Publishdocs job uses this script to publish documentation to